LucasDrager/Fair_Machine_learning_project/README.md

     - Make sure the path to `annotations.csv` in your notebook matches its location in the Colab environment.

 6. Once the data is uploaded, you can run the notebook cells as usual.

+## Project files

+The full project discription can be found in the Fair Machine Learning (Final Project Proposal).

+The bulk of the project content can be summed up by the Project_PDFs if you don't wish to load the .ipynb files.
+There is also a .html format as a back up to view the code in a detailed manner.